The cost of living in each state - NewsBreak

 The cost of living in each state

-- Massachusetts Institute Of Technology developed a wage calculator to determine how much a single person needs to earn to stay above the poverty line in a given area.
+- Massachusetts Institute Of Technology's (MIT) developed a wage calculator to determine how much a single person needs to earn to stay above the poverty line in a given area.

 - The wage calculator factors in a number of variables, including the cost of food, health care, housing, transportation and other necessities, as well as personal care, clothing and housekeeping supplies.